 It should state that we have been BEGOTTEN again, as we have not yet been born into the kingdom.

-Notice two translations that get this right:
+Notice three translations that get this right:

 23 having been begotten again, not of corruptible seed, but of incorruptible, through the word of God, which liveth and abideth.
 (1 Peter 1:23 American Standard Version)